korpling/pepperModules-TEIModules/README.md

 <a name="tts"></a>
 ### token.tokenization.sub

-In this default scenario, the text nodes between elements will be imported as tokens everywhere.
+By default, the text nodes between elements will be imported as tokens everywhere.
 This option should only be disabled if you can [guarantee that there is no text outside of the \<w\>-element](#ttd) or if you can get over losing parts of the primary text.